adioshun/gitBook_DeepDrive/paper2016-pointnet.md

 Most existing features for point cloud are `handcrafted` towards specific tasks.

-Point features often encode certain statistical properties of points and are designed to be invariant to certain transformations, which are typically classified as intrinsic \[2, 24, 3\] or extrinsic \[20, 19, 14, 10, 5\].
+Point features often encode certain statistical properties of points and are designed to be invariant to certain transformations,

-They can also be categorized as `local features` and `global features`.
+분류 1
+- intrinsic \[2, 24, 3\]
+- extrinsic \[20, 19, 14, 10, 5\].

+분류 2
+- local features
+- global features

 For a specific task, it is not trivial to find the optimal feature combination.